sialiaaaaa/sialia-site/index.md

 ## Opera

 ### Blog
-[[posts/making-overgrazed|Making a Static Site Generator]] A writeup of how I made Overgrazed (see below) and this website
+[[posts/making-overgrazed|Making a Static Site Generator]] A writeup of how I made Overgrazed (see below) and this website.

 [[posts/thoughts-on-coc-7e|Thoughts on *Call of Cthulhu* 7E]] Some immediate musings on my one-shot of CoC7E.